Answers to frequently asked questions about marriage green cards and the U.S. immigration system

 A “green card,” issued by U.S. Citizenship and Immigration Services (USCIS), provides proof of lawful permanent resident status, with authorization to live and work anywhere in the United States.
-Most green cards must be renewed every ten years, but some conditional green cards based on marriage or investment must be made permanent after the first two years.
+Most green cards must be renewed every 10 years, but conditional green cards based on marriage or investment must be replaced after the first 2 years.

 U.S. Citizenship and Immigration Services (USCIS), part of the U.S. Department of Homeland Security (DHS), is the government agency that oversees legal immigration to the United States.
 USCIS is primarily responsible for approving green cards, naturalization, work permits, travel permits, and other “immigration benefits.”

 A lawful permanent resident, also known as a “green card holder,” is a foreign national who is authorized to live and work anywhere in the United States, sponsor certain relatives for their own green cards, and ultimately apply for U.S. citizenship.